aaronjamesyoung/ajy-digitalgarden/src/site/notes/How I track books and reading with Obsidian.md

 ### Visualize your books

-OK, here's the dataview dump everyone's been asking for!
+OK, here's the dataview dump!
 I use separate notes in my vault for each of these queries.
 For each query I'll indicate whether it's a `dataview` or `dataviewjs` code block.

 **Bookshelf: to read** (dataview)